 1. XDM – Xtreme Download Manager

-As it’s developers says, “XDM can speed up download speed up to 500%”, for sure, it’s one of the best download managers available under the Linux desktop.
+As it’s developers says, “XDM can accelerate download speed up to 5 time faster due to its intelligent dynamic file segmentation technology.
+For sure, it’s one of the best download managers available under the Linux desktop.
 XDM was written in Java.

 Features of XDM

 - Download any streaming video.

 - Supports 32 segments for every downloaded file which makes the downloading process even faster.

 - Supports capturing multimedia files from famous websites like Youtube, MetaCafe, Vimeo, and others in many formats like WebM, MP4, AVI.. etc.

 - Support for many protocols like HTTP, HTTPS, FTP.

 - Support for most Linux distributions besides Windows support.

 - Support for taking URLs from the clipboard quickly.